burcuatay/Neighborhood-Map/README.md

 ## Installation
 This project has been built using a [create-react-app](https://github.com/facebook/create-react-app).

+### Development Mode
 Once you have downloaded the project, open terminal and cd to the folder.
 Then run `npm install` to install all the dependencies and then `npm start` to start the server.
 You can find the project on `http://localhost:3000`.

+### Production Build
+To open the app in the production build, open terminal and cd to the folder.
+Then run `npm run build` and `serve -s build`.
+You can find the project on `http://localhost:5000`.

 ## Features of the App
 The project is divided into two interconnected components: `Sidebar` and `Map`.
 It uses state changes on the parent component `NeighborhoodMap` for connection so that both components can run intuitively.